haiku/website/content/blog/dogcow/2020-08-01_july_2020_activity_report.md

 ## Applications

+KapiX added a "Set target to parent folder" option in the TextSearch application, making it easy to move one directory up.

 Humdinger fixed bug #16321 in the ShowImage application.
 The timer now responds properly to user input.

 Andrew Lindesay added support for HaikuDepot Server repo meta-data to be artificially matched against multiple repos.
 Improvements were also made in HaikuDepot's logging mechanism to de-clutter the code and enable better systematic logging.